 Which Apple devices are compatible with MobiKin for iOS?

-After installing the program on your PC and connecting the device, you will be prompted to allow MobiKin access to your phone.
+Once you have rooted your phone and installed MobiKin on our PC, connect your smartphone to the PC and start MobiKin.
+You will be prompted to allow MobiKin access to your phone.
 Within a few seconds, you should see a preview of your text messages on the MobiKin main screen, and recovering the data and backing it up onto your PC should be instantaneous.

-- Once you plug in your phone, this screen will automatically appear.
+- Once you plug in your phone, a screen will automatically appear on the monitor.
 It will detect your device, connect to it and let you know when the process is ready to start.
 You can also see from the screen that MobiKin can be used for Android SD Card Recovery and as a Super Toolkit.

 - Once it is connected, your phone's data will be displayed, such as model, system version etc. and you will be given the choice of what kind of data you want to retrieve.
 As you can see from the screenshot below, you have several options of things to recover: contacts, photos, messages, call logs, photos, videos, audio and documents.
 Select 'Messages' and click Next.